 You can only identify a trend in a graphic which shows change over a period of time.

 In this case you can see that the amount of fish caught in Lithuania from 2013 to 2021 fluctuated (went up and down).
 But overall the amount rose very slightly, from nearly 75 thousand tonnes in 2013 to just over 86 thousand tonnes in 2021.
 So is the trend upwards?
-It looks like production increased over this period because in 2013 it was almost 75 thousand tonnes and in 2021 it was just over 86 thousand tonnes .
-It's not so simple with this graph to decide if the trend is up or down.
+It looks like production increased over this period because in 2013 it was almost 75 thousand tonnes and in 2021 it was just over 86 thousand tonnes.
+It is not so simple with this graph to decide if the trend is up or down.
 After all, there was a huge increase in the catch in 2014 and this level was never reached again.
 The only solution is to use a program which will calculate the trend line for you, which is what we have done in the graph below.

 You can see that the overall trend in this graph is downwards.
 You need to rely on the data instruments at your disposal to calculate a trend.